Keith Bulen: Political career

-From 1972 to 1974, Bulen was chairman of the board of Campaign Communicators, Inc. (CCI), a consulting firm involved in Presidential, State, and local campaigns.
-CCI hired a future Indiana Governor, Mitchell Daniels, Jr. - a vice president at CCI - who moved back and forth, like Bulen, between the consulting firm and the unsuccessful Lugar for Senate campaign in 1974.
+From 1972 to 1974, Bulen was chairman of the board of Campaign Communicators, Inc. (CCI), a campaign onsulting firm.
+CCI hired a future Indiana Governor, Mitch Daniels—a vice president at CCI—who moved back and forth, like Bulen, between the consulting firm and the unsuccessful Richard Lugar for Senate campaign in 1974.
 After a fundraising trip to Indianapolis that October by President Gerald R. Ford, Bulen resigned from all of his political positions and in late-December 1974 shut down CCI weeks after Daniels was hired by Lugar's mayoral office.
 These changes came amidst news reports that a Federal corruption investigation was focused on Bulen's law firm.
 The story was front page news the next month, as well: "[T]he FBI is conducting an investigation for possible violations of fraud and of the Hobbes Act, and Federal corrupt-practices statues" related to the distribution of liquor licenses in the expanded City-controlled geography created by Unigov.

-Bulen held significant campaign responsibilities throughout the national political career of Ronald Reagan.
-Reagan's rise to national prominence came with the help of the former Nixon Aide who had suggested Bulen run the national party for Nixon in 1968, John Sears.
+John Sears suggested Bulen run the national party for Nixon in 1968.
 Though the pair knew each other by the time of the 1968 Nixon campaign, they may have met when Sears was at the University of Notre Dame, graduating in either 1960 or 1961.
-Bulen joined the Reagan effort as a close ally of Sears, coordinating the successful Reagan Indiana presidential campaign primaries in 1976 and 1980.
-He served as deputy chairman of the national "Reagan for President" Committee from 1979–80 and coordinated the 1980 presidential campaign in 17 eastern states.
-Bulen developed such a tough campaign reputation that Reagan's staff posted a sign at his victory party that read "Will Rogers never met Keith Bulen".

-Following the Reagan administration Bulen remained active in both Indiana and national politics.
-He served as a senior advisor to President Bush's 1988 campaign.
-In 1990, he returned to the Indiana House of Representatives and was re-elected again in 1992.

-International leadership

-In 1970, President Nixon appointed Bulen as U.S. Delegate to the Economic and Social Council of the 49th Session of the United Nations, and re-appointed again in 1973 during the 55th Session.
-He was also the United States' observer to the United Nations Natural Resources Conference in Nairobi, Kenya, Africa, in 1972 and attended the U.N.
-Security Council Meeting in Ethiopia that same year.

-In 1981, President Ronald Reagan appointed Bulen as Commissioner of the International Joint Commission, a treaty organization tasked with resolving and preventing problems between the United States and Canada.
-He was praised for resolving a major boundary water dispute between the State of Washington and the Province of British Columbia.